Rafael Câmara

-Career
+Born and raised in Pernambuco, Câmara began competitive kart racing aged six, winning several continental titles before graduating to junior formulae in 2022.
+After becoming a member of the Ferrari Driver Academy, he debuted in Formula 4 with Prema, finishing runner-up to Charlie Wurz in the UAE Championship and third in both the Italian and ADAC Championships.
+He progressed to Formula Regional in 2023, where he claimed third in the Middle East and multiple victories in the European Championship, which he won the following season with Prema.
+Upon his graduation to FIA Formula 3, he won the championship in his rookie season with Trident.

+Early and personal life

+Rafael Chaves Câmara was born on 5 May 2005 in Boa Viagem, Recife, Pernambuco, Brazil.
+His father, Amaro Câmara, is a lawyer while his mother, Paula Chaves, is a businesswoman.
+His maternal grandmother, Niége Rossiter, was a pioneer in Recife motorsports during the 1960s.

+Câmara is not related to fellow racing driver and FIA Formula 2 race winner Sérgio Sette Câmara.

+Racing career

-Karting
+Karting (2011–2021)

-Câmara began karting in 2014, where he competed in the Brazilian Karting Cup.
-He would soon move into international competitions, garnering particular success in 2019 by finishing second in the Karting World Championship, driving in the OK Junior class for Forza Racing.
+Câmara began karting in 2011, where he competed in the Pernambuco's State Championship.
+He would soon move into international competitions, after winning titles in all national and regional championships that he participated, garnering particular success in 2019 by finishing second in the Karting World Championship, driving in the OK Junior class for Forza Racing.
 Having finished fifth in the European Championship during his first year of senior karting, Câmara would close his karting career in 2021 by winning a number of series, such as the WSK Champions Cup and WSK Super Master Series, as well as taking vice-champion status in the European Championship.

-Lower formulae
+Formula 4 (2022)

+F4 UAE

-In 2022, Câmara made his single-seater debut, competing in the F4 UAE Championship with Prema Racing.
+In 2022, Câmara made his single-seater debut, competing in the F4 UAE Championship with Prema Racing to prepare for his main campaigns in Europe.
 Having missed the opening round due to contracting COVID-19, Câmara scored his first podium at round two in Dubai, before achieving his first pair of car racing victories at the same venue the following weekend.
 The penultimate event of the campaign brought even more success, as the Brazilian won three of the four races, putting himself in title contention before the season finale.
-Despite winning Race 1 at Yas Marina, a retirement in the third race owing to a collision clinched the title for teammate Charlie Wurz, with Câmara ending up second in the standings.
+Despite winning Race 1 at Yas Marina, a collision in the third race forced his retirement from the race and clinched the title for teammate Charlie Wurz.
+Câmara ended up second in the standings and first in the rookie championship with 6 wins.